Take care handling raw meat and meat products

-Raw meat (especially poultry, like chicken) can give you food poisoning.
+Raw meat and products containing raw meat can give you food poisoning.
 Especially if the meat is undercooked or not handled properly.
-This is because germs like Salmonella and Campylobacter can live on it.
+This is because germs like Campylobacter, Salmonella, and Yersinia can live on it.
 These can spread to different foods if you're not careful.

-- Store it away from any food that doesn’t get cooked (like raw fruit, vegetables, and salad).
+- Store raw meat away from any cooked food or food that doesn’t get cooked (like raw fruit, vegetables, and salad).

-- The best place to store raw meat is at the bottom of the fridge to stop any leaking juices (which contain germs) from dripping onto other foods.
+- The best place to store raw meat is at the bottom of your fridge.
+This stops any leaking juices (which may contain harmful bacteria) from dripping onto other foods.

 - Storing raw meat in containers will catch any juices and save unnecessary cleaning up.
-Ensure containers are cleaned afterwards.
+Make sure containers are cleaned after use.

 Preparing raw meat